AliciaVidrih/mathworksheetgenerator/README.md

 Created by Alicia Vidrih

 This project is a fully customizable addition and subtraction worksheet generator.
-It is built using HTML and JavaScript.
+I wrote it in HTML with embedded CSS and JavaScript coding.

 Features:
 - Addition worksheet generator